Masmiseim36/nxpSDK/boards/evkbmimxrt1170/audio_examples/maestro_playback/cm7/readme.txt

 Known issues

 1. MP3 decoder has issues with some of the files.
 One of the channels can be sometimes distorted or missing parts of the signal.
+2. When using EAP crossover feature together with SSRC, after finishing the playback, it might be necessary to reset the board in order to have correct sound output.
+Otherwise the sound output may be distorted.